 Legal Framework Surrounding Power of Attorney

-Understanding the legal framework of Power of Attorney is crucial for protecting one’s assets and legacy in the UK.
-The legal landscape surrounding Power of Attorney is complex, involving various statutes, regulatory bodies, and legal precedents.
+Understanding the legal framework governing Lasting Powers of Attorney is crucial for protecting your assets and legacy.
+The legal landscape in England and Wales is detailed, involving specific legislation, regulatory bodies, and established case law.

-Laws Governing Power of Attorney in the UK
+Laws Governing Power of Attorney in England and Wales

-The UK has specific laws governing Power of Attorney, including the Mental Capacity Act 2005, which provides the legal framework for attorneys acting on behalf of donors who lack mental capacity.
-This Act ensures that attorneys act in the best interests of the donor, making decisions that are not driven by personal gain but by the donor’s needs and wishes.
+The primary legislation governing Powers of Attorney in England and Wales is the Mental Capacity Act 2005, which came into force in October 2007.
+This Act provides the legal framework for how attorneys must act on behalf of donors who lack mental capacity.
+The Act establishes five key principles, the most important being that attorneys must always act in the best interests of the donor and must consider the donor’s past and present wishes, feelings, beliefs, and values when making decisions.

-Local authorities play a significant role in investigating cases where deprivation of assets is suspected.
-They examine factors such as the timing of gifts and whether there was a reasonable expectation that residential care would be needed in the near future.
-This scrutiny helps prevent the abuse of Power of Attorney for personal financial gain.
+Local authorities also operate within this framework when investigating cases where deprivation of assets is suspected.
+Under the Care Act 2014, they examine factors such as the timing of any asset disposals, the donor’s health at the time of the transfer, and whether there was a reasonable expectation that residential care would be needed in the foreseeable future.
+An attorney who disposes of the donor’s assets when care needs are imminent risks triggering a deprivation of assets finding.

 Regulatory Bodies Overseeing Power of Attorney